-Both qualitative and quantitative data were collected between February and May 2000 from 18 students, largely by means of one-to-one task-based interviews.
+Both qualitative and quantitative data was collected between February and May 2000 from 18 students largely by means of one-to-one task based interviews.
 The rhombus was chosen for the task-based activity.
-The researcher chose this quadrilateral because in his experience as a teacher he had found that learners at schools have a lot of difficulty in understanding this concept, and in meaningfully applying the knowledge gained about a rhombus.
-They also have difficulty in "connecting" the knowledge gained to other quadrilaterals.
+The researcher chose this quadrilateral because in his experience as a teacher he had found that learners at schools have a lot of difficulty in understanding this concept meaningfully, and applying the knowledge gained about a rhombus.
+Furthermore they have difficulty in "connecting" the knowledge gained to other quadrilaterals.

-The collection of data was of a dual nature, i.e. there were written responses to some questions and verbal responses to others.
-In addition, there were follow up interviews to some of the written responses during the task-based interview.
+The collection of data was of a dual nature, i.e. there were written responses to some questions and verbal responses to some others.
+Furthermore there were follow up interviews to some of the written responses during the task-based interview.
 All interviews were tape recorded and transcribed.
-Bell (1995) is of the view that for the sake of accuracy a tape recorder is a vital device, especially in interviews.
+Bell (1995) is of the view that for the sake of accuracy a tape recorder is a vital device especially in interviews.